-Chair of the ERC will be appointed by the Chair URC, who will seek nominations from the relevant Deans and Directors of academic units and also consult the Chair ERB.
+Chair of the ERC will be appointed by the Associate Dean - Research, who will seek nominations from the relevant Deans and Directors of academic units and also consult the Chair ERB and the Chair URC.

 3.4.2.
 Membership and composition of the ERC